zalun/addon-builder-helper/README.md

   XPI data; due to bug 541828, corrupt values can actually crash some versions of Firefox, so be careful!

-See `examples/sample-web-page/index.html` for example code that uses this API.

 ## Limitations ##

 Haven't yet made Bugzilla bugs for these.

-* It's currently only possible for one addon to be "installed in development mode" at a time.
-Could be nice in the long-term to allow for multiple ones to be installed.

 * The Addon Builder Helper doesn't currently deal well with the case where addons raise exceptions while being installed or uninstalled in development mode.

-* Addons installed in development mode don't stay installed after Firefox restarts.
-Some think this is a feature, though, not a bug.

 * If the user has an addon installed via the Firefox Addon Manager and then tries installing the same addon in development mode